the4D/4d-react-node-assessment/tickets/JIRA-102.md

 ## TITLE: Accessibility Implementation

 **Priority:** High
 **Component:** Frontend

-**Description:**
-Implement comprehensive accessibility features across the application.

-**Technical Requirements:**
+### Description
-1. Implement WCAG 2.1 AA compliance
+Our website is still lacking WCAG 2.1 compliance for the Forms page.
-2. Add keyboard navigation
-3. Implement screen reader support
-4. Add high contrast mode

-**Acceptance Criteria:**
+We use the [WAVE extension](https://wave.webaim.org/) to ensure accessibility works across all screen readers.

+### Technical Requirements
+- Add accessibility enhancements to the `/FormPage` page
+- Use the WAVE extension to verify compliance with WCAG 2.1 rules
+- Reference other pages for consistency

+### Acceptance Criteria
-- Application is fully navigable by keyboard
+✅ The application is fully navigable by keyboard
-- All interactive elements are accessible via screen readers
+✅ All interactive elements are accessible via screen readers like NVDA.
-- Color contrast meets WCAG standards
+✅ Color contrast meets WCAG standards
-- Form error messages are properly announced